tracetronic/ecu-test_custom-checks/README.md

 ### Installation

-The __recommended way__ to install the CustomChecks for ECU-TEST is by putting it into a _library workspace_, ensuring maximum flexibility.
+The __recommended way__ to install the CustomChecks for ECU-TEST is by using it as a _library workspace_, ensuring maximum flexibility.

 1. Clone this repository
-2. Add the path to the cloned repository to the Manifest:
+2. Add the path of the cloned repository to the Manifest of your workspace:

 <img src="./docs/images/ecutest_manifest.png" align="left" alt="Check button" style="padding-right: 15px;"><br clear="left" />